-1 – 7 August 2022 marks National Surrogacy Week, a week-long celebration of UK surrogacy and UK surrogacy choices.
+1 – 7 August 2022 marked National Surrogacy Week, a week-long celebration of UK surrogacy and UK surrogacy choices.

 A common surrogacy choice is to look to an overseas arrangement where surrogacy may be more well-established than the UK.
 However, international surrogacy arrangements come with their own unique set of considerations, which can cause difficulties for the unwary.

 When entering a surrogacy arrangement in England and Wales, the intended parents must apply for a Parental Order to transfer legal parenthood (and in turn, parental responsibility) to them, terminating the surrogate's legal parenthood (and that of their spouse or civil partner, if applicable).
 A joint study by My Surrogacy Journey and the University of Kent found that there were almost four times as many Parental Orders granted in 2020 compared to 2011 – from 117 Parental Orders to 413.

 International surrogacy, where a surrogacy arrangement is entered into abroad and the surrogate lives and normally gives birth overseas, is steadily rising in popularity for UK and internationally-based intended parents.
 International surrogacy is attractive for a number of reasons, including:

 - A surrogate may be more quickly located in certain jurisdictions where commercial surrogacy is permitted (commercial surrogacy is currently illegal in the UK);

 - There can be greater access to professional surrogacy organisations, making the process potentially less stressful and more transparent;